×

 Example:

-A five‑minute module guides assembly technicians through digital work instructions.
+Improve equipment uptime, first-pass quality, and field safety with short refreshers employees can use in the flow of work.
 It covers logging into the workstation, navigating through each step, capturing photo evidence, and completing sign‑off using anonymized manufacturing execution system screenshots.
 A short quiz reinforces the process, and metrics measure skipped steps, rework, and adherence to production time.

 Engaging Scenarios